m5stack/m5-docs/docs/en/unit/hex.md

 ### 1. Arduino IDE

+FastLED library on Arduino presents excellent and colorful lighting effects.
-This is a HEX example that displays gradient rainbow color.
-Before compiling this example, you need to install FastLED library and connect HEX to GROVE A of M5Core.
+Before compile, it is require to install the FastLED library and connect HEX to GROVE A.

-*If you want the complete code, please click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Unit/HEX/Arduino)。*
+*To get the complete code, please click [here](https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Unit/HEX/Arduino)。*

 ```arduino
 /*